What is sustainable aviation fuel (SAF)?

 Sustainable aviation fuel (SAF) has been developed and tested for the last 10 years and is now ready to commercialise.

 Yes, it has gone through up to 20 tests to be ASTM approved and it matches jet fuel molecule -for-molecule.
 ASTM being the the global jet fuel safety standard body: American Society for Testing and Materials.

-There are currently 5 ASTM processes which are accepted ways to produce biofuel which can be can be made from a variety of feedstocks* (waste cooking oil, MSW, agricultural residues, algae, non-food supply crops) and blended by up to 50% with kerosene.
+There are currently 7 ASTM processes which are accepted ways to produce biofuel which can be can be made from a variety of feedstocks* (waste cooking oil, municipal solid waste, agricultural residues, non-food supply crops) and blended by up to 50% with kerosene.

 Currently there has now been up to 230,000 flights using up to a 10% biofuel blend to-date according to latest figures from IATA.